nolanhergert/LCDSim/README.md

 ## Done
   * Root-Mean-Square simulation that is fairly performant in Javascript
+  * Basic algorithm that drives two LCD segments, one is intended to be much darker than the other.

 ## Todo
   * Improve accuracy of model based on real LCD results